 You can place your privacy policy in the footer or header of your website.
 For mobile applications, you can also include it in the settings menu.
 Use terms like “privacy” or “privacy policy” to hyperlink it.

 There is no silver bullet for determining what you must include in your privacy policy.
 It depends upon your organization’s information practices and the laws that apply to you.
-Therefore, a good privacy policy of an organization based solely in California may not be the same as that of a European organization.
+Therefore, a good privacy policy of a California-based organization may not be the same as that of a European organization.